huskyproject/util/README.md

 You may now close Perl Package manager.
 After that you may return to the directory with our utilities and this README file.

-To install Fidoconfig::Token and Husky::Rmfiles packages run the following
+To install Fidoconfig::Token package run the following commands:
-commands:

     pushd Fidoconfig-Token
     perl Build.PL